Web of Science: how to find the impact factor and ranking of a journal?

 Enter the title, the short title, or the ISSN of the journal you’re looking for in the search bar.
 It will automatically look for journals while you are typing.
 A list will appear when you select the title you were looking for.

-Click the title to see the overview.
+Click the title to see the journal profile.

 In the column ‘Journal Impact factor’, you can find the journal impact factor per year.
 The latest impact factor is that of the previous calendar year.